sarbagyastha/youtube_player_flutter/packages/youtube_player_flutter/README.md

 For more info, [see here](https://pub.dev/packages/flutter_inappwebview#important-note-for-android)

-*Note:* Although the minimum to be set is 17, the player won't play on device with API < 20.
+*Note:* Although the minimum to be set is 17, the player won't play on device with API < 20 (19 if Hybrid Composition is enabled).
 For API < 20 devices, you might want to forward the video to be played using YouTube app instead, using packages like `url_launcher` or `android_intent`.

 #### Using Youtube Player